 You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of work.
 Contact Disclosure Scotland for details on the type you would need.

 There are jobs in branches throughout the UK, in head offices in major cities, in regional centres and in customer contact centres in large towns and cities.
-You would find jobs advertised in the press, in Jobcentre Plus offices, on the Find a Job website and on bank and building society websites.
+You would find jobs advertised in, in Jobcentre Plus offices, on the Find a Job website and on bank and building society websites.